 Can I use Velocity Points to book these flights?

 You are also able to redeem Velocity Points for these flights for both Economy and Business Class seats.
-Be aware though that Economy catering has been severely paired back, however, there are reports are that Business catering continues as normal.
+Be aware though that both Economy and Business Class catering is severely cut back for now, with a relaunch expected in early 2021.